- You are here:

 - Night walks inside the forest available

-- Good accommodation options in nearby Analamazaotra
+- Good accommodation options around nearby Andasibe village

 - High-altitude rainforest is often cold and wet